brett-olsen/C64-Bridge-Project/README.md

 **startup.sh** - is a bash script to launch VibeC64 on my Arch Linux computer, this script checks for and creates a virtual environment to safely run the correct/compatible version of Python with VibeC64, you don't need to use this, I just created it to easily manage and run VibeC64 locally on my Arch Linux desktop.<br><br>

-**testing_tools.py** - is an updated version of the VibeC64 included tools/testing_tools.py, this has a very small one line fix to make the camera on VibeC64 work on my linux destkop, if you intend to use the C64-Bridge-Project it is really important to have the camera working for the VibeC64 AI.
+**testing_tools.py** - is an updated version of the VibeC64 included tools/testing_tools.py, this has a very small one line fix to make the camera on VibeC64 work on my linux desktop, if you intend to use the C64-Bridge-Project it is really important to have the camera working for the VibeC64 AI.
 The only change to this file is as follows:

 ```
     #arch linux fix